r0light/cna-quality-model/docs/_pages/measures.md

 Product factor: Service independence, Coupling

-Calculation: (Number of outgoing links in a system + Number of incoming links in a system) / Number of components in as system
+Calculation: (Number of links in a system) / (Number of components in as system)

 ### IP% / DD

 Name: Interaction Percentage of Components / Direct Dependency

-Adjusted Name: Interaction density of a system
+Adjusted Name: Interaction density based on links

 Source: Tiwari2014; Karhikeyan2012